Is there anything better than mountain ponds on summer days?

 This is truly heaven and you can experience it too.
 ADK has organized backcountry pond trainings and outings, and has available lightweight equipment (backpacks, packrafts, PFDs, and survey tools) so that you can survey your own backcountry pond in the Forest Preserve of the Adirondack Park.
 You can choose your own pond for survey with your friends and family or you can join a guided group outing.

-For the past two years, ADK has worked with a partnership of non-profit organizations, and federal and state agencies in the Backcountry Water Monitors Project to survey ponds and lakes for aquatic invasive species such as Brazilian Elodea, Brittle Naiad, Curly-leaf Pondweed, Water Chestnut, Eurasian Watermilfoil, Hydrilla, Yellow Floating Heart, Variable-leaf Watermilfoil, European Frog-bit, and Fanwort.
+For the past three years, ADK has worked with a partnership of non-profit organizations, and federal and state agencies in the Backcountry Water Monitors Project to survey ponds and lakes for aquatic invasive species such as Brazilian Elodea, Brittle Naiad, Curly-leaf Pondweed, Water Chestnut, Eurasian Watermilfoil, Hydrilla, Yellow Floating Heart, Variable-leaf Watermilfoil, European Frog-bit, and Fanwort.

 The project highlights the importance of invasive species spread prevention.
 In the case of aquatic invasive species, that means making sure your boat, paddling gear, clothing, and footwear are cleaned, drained, and dried before moving from one water body to another.
 Early detection of invasive species is one of the primary goals of the project with volunteers finding and reporting aquatic invaders before they become established.

-We hope to reach 50 ponds this year for a total of 80 ponds for the project.
+We hope to reach over 60 ponds this year for a total of 80 ponds for the project.
 These pristine lakes and ponds must be monitored by someone just like you if they are to stay clean.
-This season, six workshops and outings are scheduled (see list below and follow this link for more details and to RSVP for events).
+Scheduled outings and workshops are listed below (with more TBA).